-How to Export an HTML Table to an Excel File in C#
+How to Export HTML Table to Excel in C#

-Extracting HTML table data and converting it to an excel sheet is a common requirement in business applications, whether for data migration, report generation, or web pages that require further analyis.
+Extracting HTML table data and converting it to an Excel sheet is a common requirement in business applications, whether for data migration, report generation, or web pages requiring further analysis.
 This article provides simple steps to export datatable content from HTML to Excel format.
 While some libraries offer built-in methods to convert HTML tables, these often come with limitations in file format or supporting features.

-When you need to c export HTML table to excel, understanding the relationship between excel worksheet structures and HTML tables is crucial.
-This guide demonstrates how to efficiently transfer data from HTML tables to excel format, creating professional excel worksheet outputs that maintain data integrity.
+When you need to export HTML table to Excel in C#, understanding the relationship between Excel worksheet structures and HTML tables is crucial.
+This guide demonstrates how to efficiently transfer data from HTML tables to Excel format, creating professional Excel worksheet outputs that maintain data integrity.

-IronXL provides a more flexible way to convert HTML table content into an Excel worksheet, combining its powerful Excel manipulation capabilities with HTML parsing to export HTML table to Excel in C#.
-Whether you need to download data from a url or process content from a database, this solution handles various input scenarios.
+IronXL provides a more flexible way to convert HTML table content into an Excel worksheet, combining its powerful Excel manipulation capabilities with HTML parsing to export HTML table data in C#.
+Whether you need to download data from a URL or process content from a database, this solution handles various input scenarios while maintaining enterprise security standards.

 Why Choose IronXL to Export HTML Table Data?

 IronXL excels at creating and manipulating Excel files without requiring Microsoft Office installation, making it ideal for server environments and cross-platform applications.
-When paired with HTML Agility Pack, a robust HTML file and content parser, IronXL becomes a versatile solution for converting any HTML table structure to excel sheet data.
-This approach works seamlessly with .NET applications and can handle large datasets efficiently.
+The library supports deployment to Azure, AWS Lambda Functions, and Docker containers, ensuring compatibility with modern cloud architectures.
+When paired with HTML Agility Pack, a robust HTML file and content parser, IronXL becomes a versatile solution for converting any HTML table structure to Excel sheet data.
+This approach works seamlessly with .NET applications and can handle large datasets efficiently through optimized performance features.

-Unlike libraries such as the Syncfusion Excel library's XlsIO, which offers an ImportHtmlTable function limited to specific HTML formats and table structures, the IronXL approach gives developers complete control over the parsing and conversion process.
+Unlike libraries such as Syncfusion Excel library's XlsIO, which offers an ImportHtmlTable function limited to specific HTML formats and table structures, the IronXL approach gives developers complete control over the parsing and conversion process.
 This flexibility means developers can handle complex scenarios like nested tables, custom data formatting, and selective column extraction that rigid built-in methods cannot accommodate.
-The default settings work well for most use cases, but you can customize every detail.
+The default settings work well for most use cases, but you can customize every detail including cell fonts and sizes, background patterns and colors, and border alignments.

 Additionally, IronXL provides comprehensive Excel features including formula support, cell styling, multiple worksheet management, and various export formats (XLSX, XLS, JSON, and CSV file).
-You can even create charts, export to pdf, and manage hidden field data, making it a complete solution for Excel automation needs beyond simple HTML table conversion.
-Whether working with a daatable object or a spradsheet file, IronXL handles the conversion seamlessly.
+The library supports math functions like Sum, Average, Min, and Max, enabling complex calculations directly within the generated Excel files.
+You can even create charts, export to PDF, and manage hidden field data, making it a complete solution for Excel automation needs beyond simple HTML table conversion.
+Whether working with a DataTable object or a spreadsheet file, IronXL handles the conversion seamlessly.

 How to Set Up the Required Libraries?

 First, install both IronXL and HTML Agility Pack through NuGet Package Manager.
-IronXL offers a free trial to test all features:
+IronXL offers a free trial to test all features and provides detailed licensing documentation for enterprise deployments:

 Install-Package IronXL.Excel